Predicting trends in the Canadian housing market is tough in any year. COVID-19 has made predicting trends this year harder than most.

 That prediction checks out when we look at what newly minted Bank of Canada governor Tiff Macklem said on July 15 in a press conference: "Interest rates are very low, and they’re going to be there for a long time.”

-Could interest rates ever move into negative territory like we’ve seen in the past with countries like Denmark and Switzerland, where banks actually start paying people interest to take out mortgages?
+Could home interest rates ever trend towards negative territory like we’ve seen in the past with countries like Denmark and Switzerland, where banks actually start paying people interest to take out mortgages?

 According to the Bank of Canada’s latest overnight interest rate announcement, 0.25% is the “effective lower bound.”
 Taylor says negative interest rates aren’t on the table in any real way.